-The offset site is located within a rural area of Shelford, generally surrounded by cropping and grazing properties.
+The offset site is located within a rural area of straddling the localities of Shelford and Barunah Park, generally surrounded by cropping and grazing properties.
 The offset site included two paddocks that were irregular in shape, extending south and west of Warrambine Creek.